How to Retain Good Team Members

 - Offer work shadowing.
 Encourage your team members to take an interest in other parts of your organization by arranging work shadowing sessions.
 This provides them with a "taster" of what people in other departments do, and can even inspire them to think about different career paths within the organization.

 - Encourage people to give and receive honest feedback.
 Provide your team members with regular feedback sessions so that they can voice their opinions on issues that matter to them, as well as take on board those of other people.

 Remember that everyone's different, and that what engages or retains one team member won't necessarily work for another.
 Get to know the members of your team and be flexible in your approach.
 Be aware that their wants and needs may change over time, so be open minded, and regularly review the ways that you engage and retain them.

 Clues That People Want to Leave

 Researchers Gardner and Hanks studied the results of three surveys that looked at the behaviors of people who wanted to leave their jobs.
-They found that team members who are likely to leave can often demonstrate the following behaviors:
+They found that team members who are likely to leave will often demonstrate the following behaviors:

 - Declining productivity.

 - Reluctance to commit to long-term projects.

 - Becoming more reserved and quieter.